B-Audrey/F10-Bank-Front/README.md

-# React + TypeScript + Vite
+# Bank API project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is about authentification for users.
+Users, can log in and update their first name, last name.

 ## Backend
 This front end goes with F-10-Bank- for backend